andygrunwald/go-gerrit/README.md

 You need the cookie name and the cookie value.
 You can get them by click on "Settings > HTTP Password > Obtain Password" in your Gerrit instance.

-There you can recieve your values.
+There you can receive your values.
 The cookie name will be (mostly) `o` (if hosted on googlesource.com).
 Your cookie secret will be something like `git-your@email.com=SomeHash...`.